venky4144/Assignment2-Venkatesh/README.md

 2. Let's take a Goood Nap for Long Flight
     * Get a Nice and Peaceful sleep for 12hours
 3. Get a taxi in Paris
-    * Start exploring the City Of Love
+     * 3.1 Start exploring the City Of Love
+     * 3.2 Markdown the Places to Visit With Local Map

+---

+List of Items to get in Paris for getting Maximum enjoyment

+* Make a Friends over there
+* To make every Memory Safe Get the Things like
+      * Camera
+      * Go Pro
+      * Drones may be
+* Get some real taste French Dishes Like
+      * Boeuf Bourguignon
+      * Croque Monsieur
+      * Pot au Feu